KomendaKacper/Django-messenger/README.md

-Certainly!
-Here's a more organized and structured version of the README description:

----

 ## Django Messenger

 Django Messenger is a simple yet powerful messaging application built using Django, HTML, and CSS.
 It allows users to communicate in real-time, fostering seamless interactions and collaborations.